zhoucq/mysql-exporter/README.md

 # MySQL Exporter

-A MySQL database export tool written in Go that can export table structures and a specified number of data records to compressed files.
+A powerful MySQL database export utility written in Go, designed to efficiently export table structures (including indexes) and a configurable number of data records to compressed files for easy migration and testing.

 [中文文档](README_zh.md)